Generation of polarization-entangled photon pairs from two interacting quantum emitters: System and model

 where $\adks$ and $\aks$ are the creation and annihilation operators of photons in mode ($\k$,$s$).
 Here,

-is the photon wavevector in the homogeneous medium, where $\theta$ and $\phi$ are, respectively, the polar and azimuthal angles (see Fig. \ref{Figure:1}) and $k=\omega_k /c$, with $c$ the speed of light in the host medium with refractive index $n$.
-Additionally, $s$ specifies one of the two orthogonal polarization modes of the wavevector $\k$, with corresponding unit vector denoted by $\hat{\boldsymbol{e}}_{\ks}$.
+is the photon wave vector in the homogeneous medium, where $\theta$ and $\phi$ are, respectively, the polar and azimuthal angles (see Fig. \ref{Figure:1}) and $k=\omega_k /c$, with $c$ the speed of light in the host medium with refractive index $n$.
+Additionally, $s$ specifies one of the two orthogonal polarization modes of the wave vector $\k$, with corresponding unit vector denoted by $\hat{\boldsymbol{e}}_{\ks}$.
 Furthermore, we consider that the interaction between the quantum emitters and the electromagnetic field is described by the multipolar interaction Hamiltonian \cite{Cohen_book_photons,Mandel_book_1995,Agarwal_book_2006, Steck_book_2007}

-where $\text{h.c.}$ denotes the hermitian conjugate and the rotating-wave approximation (RWA) is used (see Appendix~\ref{Appendix:WWA} for a further discussion on the RWA).
+where $\text{H.c.}$ denotes the Hermitian conjugate and the rotating-wave approximation (RWA) is used (see Appendix~\ref{Appendix:WWA} for a further discussion on the RWA).
 Here, we have introduced the coupling coefficient

 with $\mathcal{V}$ the normalization volume of the electromagnetic field and $\varepsilon_0$ the vacuum permittivity.